Samuels5/g55app/README.md

 Name: samuel Mulugeta
  steps for runing the up
-1, first colon the github repo using your termina using the command
+1, first clone the github repo using your terminal using the command

 `git clone https://github.com/Samuels5/g55app.git`